 The program raises an exception by invoking the current exception handler, passing it an object encapsulating information about the exception.
-Any procedure accepting one argument can serve as an exception handler and any object may be used to represent an exception.
-54 Revised7 Scheme
+Any procedure accepting one argument can serve as an exception handler and any object can be used to represent an exception.